Domestic duck

 Domestic ducks (mainly mallards, Anas platyrhynchos domesticus, with some Muscovy ducks, Cairina moschata domestica) are ducks that have been domesticated and raised for meat and eggs.
 A few are kept for show, or for their ornamental value.
-Most varieties of domesticated ducks, apart from the Muscovy duck and hybrids, are descended from the mallard, which was domesticated in China around 2000 BC.
+Domesticated ducks are descended mainly from the mallard, which was domesticated in China around 2000 BC, with contributions from the Muscovy duck.

 Duck farming is simplified by their reliable flocking behaviour, and their ability to forage effectively for themselves.
 Over 80% of global duck production is in China.
 Breeds such as White Pekin are raised for meat, while the prolific Indian Runner can produce over 300 eggs per year.
 In East and Southeast Asia, polycultures such as rice-duck farming are widely practised: the ducks assist the rice with manure and by eating small pest animals, so that the same land produces rice and ducks at once.

 In culture, ducks feature in children's stories such as The Tale of Jemima Puddle-Duck, and in Sergei Prokofiev's musical composition Peter and the Wolf; they have appeared in art since the time of ancient Egypt, where they served as a fertility symbol.

 Origins

 Domestication

-Domestic ducks appear from whole-genome sequencing to have originated from a single domestication event of mallards during the Neolithic, followed by rapid selection for lineages favouring meat or egg production.
-They were probably domesticated in Southern China around 200 BC – by the rice paddy-farming ancestors of modern Southeast Asians – and spread outwards from that region.
-There are few archaeological records, so the date of domestication is unknown; the earliest written records are in Han Chinese writings from central China dating to about 500 BC.
+Domestic mallards appear from whole-genome sequencing to have originated from a single domestication event of mallards during the Neolithic, followed by rapid selection for lineages favouring meat or egg production.
+They were probably domesticated in Southern China around 2000 BC (before the southward expansion of the Han dynasty) – by the rice paddy-farming ancestors of modern Southeast Asians – and spread outwards from that region.
+There are few archaeological records, so the date of domestication is unknown; the earliest written records are in Han Chinese writings from central China dating to about 500& BC.
 Duck farming for both meat and eggs is a widespread and ancient industry in Southeast Asia.

-Wild ducks were hunted extensively in Egypt and other parts of the world in ancient times, but were not domesticated.
-Ducks are documented in Ancient Rome from the second century BC, but descriptions – such as by Columella – suggest that ducks in Roman agriculture were captured in the wild, not domesticated; there was no duck breeding in Roman times, so eggs from wild ducks were needed to start duck farms.
+Wild mallard ducks were hunted extensively in Egypt and other parts of the world in ancient times, but were not domesticated.
+Ducks are documented in Ancient Rome from the second century BC, but descriptions – such as by Lucius Columella – suggest that ducks in Roman agriculture were captured in the wild, not domesticated; there was no duck breeding in Roman times, so eggs from wild ducks were needed to start duck farms.

-Mallards were domesticated in Eurasia.
 The Muscovy duck was domesticated in Mexico and South America.
-Domestic ducks have a potential lifespan of some 8 to 12 years in captivity, for instance as pets.